 The secretaries in this organisation perform a vital role in delivering a first class service to clients, both internal and external.
 They work in a highly pressurised environment where behaviours can sometimes be driven by this pressure are reactive rather than thought through.
 This means the secretaries need to respond to aggression which is understandable, but still unnecessary and needs to be handled delicately as well as assertively.

 In order for the business to be as efficient as possible it is vital for the secretaries to be assertive in working with colleagues.
 But this can be counter instinctive with people in this role.
 Their first thought is to provide a great service which can easily be interpreted as always saying ‘yes’.
 However saying yes can sometimes lead to delivering a poorer service.
-This occurs when the secretary takes on too much work, puts too much pressure on themselves and as a consequence may miss deadlines, or deliver less accurate work.
+This occurs when the secretary takes on too much work. they put too much pressure on themselves and as a result may miss deadlines, or deliver less accurate work.

-We developed a half day workshop with a blend of discussion on the secretaries individual situations and role play practice.
-We focussed on:
+We developed a half day workshop with a blend of discussion on the secretaries' individual situations and role play practice.
+We focused on:

 - Identifying specific assertive responses to aggressive behaviours.